A new survey by PeoplePerHour has found that 25% of new freelancers have turned to self-employment due to losing their job after COVID-19.

-PeoplePerHour, one of our best freelance websites, recently conducted a survey of new freelancers after realising that they had seen 1.5m new freelancer registrations to their platform since the start of the pandemic in March 2020 – that’s a 63% increase compared to the year before.
+PeoplePerHour, a popular freelance website, recently conducted a survey of new freelancers after realising that they had seen 1.5m new freelancer registrations to their platform since the start of the pandemic in March 2020 – that’s a 63% increase compared to the year before.

 Why are more people turning to freelancing after COVID-19?

 PeoplePerHour surveyed 1,000 freelancers in their community to find out why there has been such an increase in people signing up in the past 12 months.
 Of those that had started freelancing in the last year, 25% said they had done so due to losing their job as a result of the COVID-19 pandemic – which has forced many businesses to downsize and make redundancies.